catli/xBKT/README.md

 1. `generate.random_model_uni`: generates a model from uniform distribution and sets the probability of forgetting to 0.
 2. `generate.random_model`: generates a model from dirichlet distribution and allows the probability of forgetting to vary.

-For data observed during a short period of learning activity, and the  probability of forgetting is relatively low, the uniform model is recommended.
+For data observed during a short period of learning activity with a low probability of forgetting, the uniform model is recommended.
 The following example will initiate fitmodel using the uniform distribution:

          fitmodel = generate.random_model_uni(num_resources,num_subparts);